VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 Configuration File Tutorial
 ===========================

 Each line of the configuration file that has to be interpreted, aka target line, defines either a Neuron_Group() or Synapses() in brian2.
 A line is considered as target line if it contains a target tag.
 Currently there are three target tags in the system: [IN], [G], [S] and a indexing tag, e.g. [0].
 Each of these tags are thoroughly discussed later in this document.
 Each line that starts with the character *[* will be considered as a potential target line.
 Hence any other line that starts with other characters is equal to a comment line.
 Though you can use *#* in the beginning of the line to be tidy.
+Note that in this tutorial, mandatory arguments are shown inside <> while optional arguments are presented in {}.

 -----------------